julenbhy/CCGrid2025-artifacts-Let-It-Unthread/README.md

 In each section, the setup allows for easy compilation provided that all required software has been installed in the paths indicated on env.sh.
 Upon compilation, multiple executables will be generated for each program: the native executable linked to glibc (without extension), the native executable linked to musl (with the .musl extension), and the WebAssembly executable (with the .wasm extension).

 We provide a script that automates the execution of all experiments across the different sections.
 This script compiles and runs everything and stores the generated logs under the logs/ directory for easier inspection.
+Remember to set the paths using source ./scipts/env.sh
 ```bash
 ./scripts/run_all.sh
 ```